 In the last blog post, I talked about awareness and understanding of self-sabotaging behaviors in romantic relationships.
 In this blog post, I will focus on some things that you can do to begin to heal and repair this pattern of self-sabotage.
 The first step, as I mentioned in the last blog post, is to identify why you might be engaging in self-sabotaging behaviors.
 Understanding the why can help you recognize that this coping strategy is no longer needed or helpful in the present and therefore, it might make it easier to let it go.
 Here are a few more practices to consider on your healing journey to create satisfying, nourishing and long-lasting relationships:

-Own your stuff.
 One of the most difficult tasks in a relationship is to own our contributions to the relationship dynamic.
-It’s easy to point fingers at our partners and place all the blame on them or, equally destructive, we can take on all the blame and absolve our partners of their responsibilities.
+It’s easy to point fingers at our spouse or partner.
+It's human nature to place all the blame on them.
+Or, equally destructive, we can take on all the blame and absolve our spouse or partners of their responsibilities.
 It is much harder to take an objective position and see the relationship dynamic as a co-created problem to be solved by both partners.
 We can practice self-compassion while taking full responsibility for what we have done.
 Healing and repairing our self-sabotaging behaviors is an opportunity to learn something important about ourselves and our partners.
 We can ask our partners to work through this stuck place with us in order to create deeper intimacy in the relationship.